Ajay-2007/PyCharm_Tips_and_Tricks/Tips_and_Tricks.md

 - When using basic code completion (`Ctrl+Space`), type an characters that exist anywhere in an identifier.

 - Use `Alt+Up` and `Alt+Down` keys to quickly move between methods in the editor.

+- Use the `Ctrl+Shift+V` shortcut to choose and insert recent clipboard contents into the text.